zanderkim/geotravelr/README.md

 - [ ] Add a message feature between friends
 - [ ] Add a world map where users can browse, pin locations
 - [ ] Customize home with local weather and event APIs
+- [ ] Capability to add and place destinations on board
 - [ ] Freezer: Add AI for location recommendations